Read time: 7 to 8 minutes

 It can be through a stock purchase plan, through stock options, or through your retirement plan.

 Investing in your company’s stock can allow you to share in your company's success.
 Just remember that a single stock is much more volatile than an investment in a diversified mutual fund.
-(Remember Enron?)
 That’s why Vanguard suggests that you invest no more than 10% of your overall retirement savings in company stock.

 Tax-saving tip: Consider taking advantage of potentially lower capital gains taxes versus ordinary income taxes.
 When you roll over your stock to an IRA or sell it and withdraw the money, the entire amount will be taxed as ordinary income when the stock is sold.

-Instead, consider transferring the stock from your plan "in kind" (that means without selling it) to a taxable brokerage account.
+Instead, consider transferring the stock from your plan in kind (that means without selling it) to a taxable brokerage account.
 You would owe ordinary income tax on the cost of the shares, but any unrealized gains on the shares could be taxed at a lower long-term capital gains rate.

 Consult a tax advisor before rolling over shares of company stock.